sahullander/Wireless/README.md

 ## 🚀 Getting Started

 The main objectives of this repository are the following:
-- Educate: Users should be able to learn about different wireless protocols, the vulnerabilities that exist, and how to conduct a penetration test
+- Educate: Learn about different wireless protocols, vulnerabilities, and how to perform wireless penetration tests.
-- Document
+- Document: Find comprehensive documentation, guides, and tutorials on wireless security and pentesting techniques.
-- Create
+- Create: Join the community and contribute your own tools, scripts, and methodologies to foster collaboration and innovation in wireless pentesting.

 ## 🔍 Table of Contents